swcarpentry/shell-novice/01-filedir.md

 > ## Username Variation {.callout}
 >
-> In this lesson, we have used the username `nelle` (associated
+> Remember, we have used the username `nelle` (associated
 > with our hypothetical scientist Nelle) in example input and output throughout.
 > However, when
 > you type this lesson's commands on your computer,
 > you should see and use something different,
-> namely, the username associated with the user account on your computer.
-This
+> namely, the username associated with the user account on your computer (probably YOU).
-> username will be the output from `whoami`.
+> This username will be the output from `whoami`.
 In
 > what follows, `nelle` should always be replaced by that username.
+> Windows users may see the computer name and the username.

 Next,
 let's find out where we are by running a command called `pwd` (which stands for "print working directory").
 At any moment,
-our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in unless we explicitly specify something else.
+our **current working directory** is the directory where the computer assumes we want to run commands unless we explicitly specify something else.
-Here,
-the computer's response is `/Users/nelle`, which is Nelle's **home directory**:
+Because we have just opened the shell, the computer's response is `/Users/nelle`, which is Nelle's **home directory**: